 You can use plastic screw top bottles if you like, but despite the possibility of explosions, I prefer glass.
-You can’t sterilise plastic for a start and I’m also concerned about possible chemical leakage.
+It’s harder to sterilise plastic for a start and I’m also concerned about possible chemical leakage.

 If you use screw top lids, it’s important that you keep them loose at this stage.
 Carbon dioxide builds up quite quickly and the bottles might explode if the gas can’t escape.
 It’s also fine to use glass bottles with corks or flip tops.
 If you use these though, you’ll need to open them once a day to let the gas escape, then reseal.

-The elderflower champagne is ready to drink after two weeks.
+The elderflower champagne is ready to drink after ten to fourteen days.
 If you’re not going to drink it straight away, screw lids down tightly.
 Store in a cool dark place and it should keep for several months.
 If it’s too warm the champagne may continue to ferment and you may end up with exploding bottles.
 So keep an eye on that fizz.